Wine Pairing: Dog Point Sauvignon Blanc and Tuna-Artichoke Salad

 Sauvignon blanc’s natural herbaceousness lends itself well to pairing with green salads.
-In addition, salads which have high-acidity ingredients, such as citrus—like the lemon juice in our tuna-artichoke salad—are equally well suited to sauvignon blanc, as it has just the right mix of fruitiness and acidity to both round out and complement citric acid.
+In addition, salads that have high-acidity ingredients, such as citrus-like the lemon juice in our tuna-artichoke salad—are equally well suited to sauvignon blanc, as it has just the right mix of fruitiness and acidity to both round out and complement citric acid.
 According to Wine Folly, however, the greener your salad is—if it includes parsley, cilantro, mint, dill, or other strongly flavored green herbs—then sauvignon blanc, with its herbaceous character, is perfect.
 This recipe includes both dill and the green vegetable spinach, so we believe Dog Point’s measured acidity and complex herbal nose and undertones will accentuate the salad’s flavors wonderfully.

 We believe Dog Point sauvignon blanc is ideal for pairing with this recipe also because its producers recommend pairing it with seafood.
 A light, flaky fish like tuna is perfect for a wine like sauvignon blanc.
 The light oiliness of the fish will allow the acidity of the sauvignon blanc to shine through.

 But don’t take our word for it.
 Acquire a bottle of Dog Point, pair it with a freshly made tuna-artichoke salad, and then tell us what you think in the comments section.
-If you liked our latest wine food pairing, be sure to investigate some of the others we’ve done, especially merlot wine blend and meatloaf.
-You should also be sure to check out our latest helpful wine cooling posts at our blog.
+If you liked our latest wine-food pairing, be sure to investigate some of the others we’ve done, especially merlot wine blend and meatloaf.
+You should also be sure to check out our latest helpful wine cooling posts on our blog.
 And don’t forget to visit our brand-new website for innovative cooling solutions.
 Thanks for reading!